MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 If you have questions about the Microsoft Store submission API or need assistance managing your submissions with this API, use the following resources:

 * Ask your questions on our [forums](https://social.msdn.microsoft.com/Forums/windowsapps/home?forum=wpsubmit).
-* Visit our [support page](https://developer.microsoft.com/windows/support) and request one of the assisted support options for Dev Center dashboard.
+* Visit our [support page](https://developer.microsoft.com/windows/support) and request one of the assisted support options for Partner Center.
 If you are prompted to choose a problem type and category, choose **App submission and certification** and **Submitting an app**, respectively.

 ## Related topics